C0-Director, Berkeley DeepDrive

 - Human Factors Studies and Human-Machine Interaction

-Dr. Chan has 3 decades of research experience in a broad range of automotive and transportation systems.
-After receiving his Ph.D. degree in Mechanical Engineering from UC Berkeley in 1988, he worked in the private sector before joining PATH in 1994.
-His research spans from the development of driver-assistance and automated driving systems, sensing and wireless communication technologies, and highway network safety assessment.
+Dr. Chan has three decades of research experience in a broad range of automotive and transportation systems.
+His research ranges from the development of driver-assistance and automated driving systems, sensing and wireless communication technologies, to highway network safety assessment.

+After earning his Ph.D. degree in Mechanical Engineering from UC Berkeley in 1988, he worked in the private sector before returning to Berkeley in 1994.
 Prior to joining PATH, Dr. Chan worked in the field of vehicular passive safety systems.
-While being involved in the research, and development of crash sensing technologies, he also gained first-hand knowledge on general passive restraint systems, as he worked with automotive tier-one supplies and automotive OEMs.
-During 1990-1994, he worked as an expert witness on accident reconstruction and participated in numerous cases of vehicle crashes, through which he gained insights on the interaction of drivers, vehicle characteristics, roadway environment, and their impacts on driving risks.
+While being involved in the research and development of crash sensing technologies, he also gained first-hand knowledge of general passive restraint systems, as he worked with automotive tier-one suppliers and automotive OEMs.
+From 1990-1994, he worked in litigation support on accident reconstruction and participated in investigation of numerous vehicle crashes, through which he gained insights on the interaction of drivers, vehicle characteristics, roadway environment, and their impacts on driving risks.

-Dr. Chan was also heavily involved in the research and development of vehicle automation technologies.
+Dr. Chan was also significantly involved in the research and development of vehicle automation technologies.
 During the years of the National Automated Highway Systems Consortium in 1990s, he represented PATH in the national working group of technology development and evaluation.
-Subsequently, he also worked in projects that involved the use of various technologies for vehicular automation systems.
+Subsequently, he also worked on projects that involved the use of various technologies for vehicular automation systems.
 In 2003, he led a team of researchers and engineers in the Demonstration of Bus Automation Technology in San Diego.
-The project subsequently won the prestigious award of the Best of ITS Research Award from the ITS America in 2004.
+The project subsequently won the prestigious Best of ITS Research Award from ITS America in 2004.

-Dr. Chan served as a visiting Professor at the University of Tokyo, Center for Collaborative Research from May 2006 to January 2007 and a visiting scholar at Institute of French National Transport Research (INRETS) in the summer of 2004.
+Dr. Chan served as a visiting Professor at the University of Tokyo, Institute of Industrial Science from May 2006 to January 2007 and a visiting scholar at Institute of French National Transport Research (INRETS, which is now IFSTTAR) in the summer of 2004.